Pulkit-debug/Task3_MLOps/README.md

 ____________________________

-To know more about the project, please visit my Medium article : https://medium.com/@akshayavb99/integrating-ml-dl-with-devops-258dde42e220
+To know more about the project, please visit my Medium article : https://medium.com/@akshayavb99/integrating-ml-dl-with-devops-258dde42e220 <br>
 Please feel free to review and suggest better measures to do the same task!